 - 79% who leave cite lack of appreciation

-Most business managers or leads think that people leave for the money but that is not the actual case because leaving a job is an emotionally taxing kind of process.
-When they don’t feel valued, when they don’t feel that nobody cares about what they do, then they start looking.
+Most business managers or leaders think that people leave for the money, but that is not the actual case, because leaving a job is an emotionally taxing kind of process.
+When they don’t feel valued, when they don’t feel that anybody cares about what they do, then they start looking.

 [11:51] Chapter 2 of the book you hit on ROI…return on investment.
 This is not merely an altruistic endeavor, so school is in the bottom line payoff.

-[12:40] Well the investment is small but the impact is huge.
-We know when people don’t feel valued, a lot of bad things happens.
-People come late from the lunch, people call off sick more often.
-A survey shows that 33% people call off sick in last one year when they were actually not sick.
-That is a big non productive cost that any organization have.
+[12:40] Well, the investment is small but the impact is huge.
+We know when people don’t feel valued, a lot of bad things happen.
+People come late from lunch; people call off sick more often.
+A survey shows that 33% of people call off sick in the last one year when they were actually not sick.
+That is a big non-productive cost that any organization can have.

 [14:12] You also make a specific distinction between appreciation and recognition…clarify this?

 [14:22] Well, it is a huge issue.
-An employee recognition is a good place when you design it right, you are using it right.
-The purpose of recognition is to that people are doing the right thing, doing a good thing and giving them some kind of reward, an attention or gift.
+An employee recognition is a good place when you design it right, if you are using it right.
+The purpose of recognition is so that people are doing the right thing, doing a good thing, and giving them some kind of reward, an attention or gift.
 So it is all about performance.
-The problem is in the market place; people are now trying to make recognition as an appreciation which doesn’t work now.
+The problem is, in the market place people are now trying to make recognition as an appreciation, which doesn’t work now.
 Because appreciation is about personal performance of who they are.
 So appreciation is about value.

 [22:20] That is a key issue.
-But what I found while roaming around the country and working with business owners and leaderships and organizations, is that pears and colleges wanna know how to give appreciations to one other.
-Appreciation is something that you have done in the past.
-While encouragement is around the present and future.
+But what I found while roaming around the country and working with business owners and leaderships and organizations, is that peers and colleagues wanna know how to give appreciation to one other.
+Appreciation is something that you have done in the past, while encouragement is around the present and future.

 [34:05] Are some employers and companies at risk of taking this message and using it as a tactic to be chincy financially and simply try to overcompensate with appreciation?

-[36:10] OK, I want to give everyone a crash course in the 5 languages of appreciation here.
+[36:10] OK, I want to give everyone a crash course in the five languages of appreciation here.

-[38:40] There are three steps process of giving an effective praise:
+[38:40] There is a three-step process of giving an effective praise:

 - Important to be specific

 [44:41] 2.
-Well, words of affirmation are not my primary language. #2 is Quality Time.
-Though I’m not Mr. Social, but you hit it on the head for me by clarifying one main aspect of Quality Time is “undivided attention” and “quality conversations”.
-My wife knows this well.
-But it made me realize that at work, I highly value this with my biz partner.
+Well, words of affirmation are not my primary language.
+Number 2 is Quality Time.
+Though I’m not Mr. Social, but you hit it on the head for me by clarifying one main aspect of Quality Time is “undivided attention” and “quality conversations.”
+My wife knows this well, but it made me realize that at work, I highly value this with my biz partner.
 We’ve gotten in the habit lately of taking lunchtime to eat our healthy leftovers while talking on the deck in the sun.
-We’ll often catch up on family goings on and sometimes issues at the office, but the majority of the time we talk about business initiatives and it ends up being an inspirational session where we both walk away pretty jazzed.
+We’ll often catch up on family goings-on and sometimes issues at the office, but the majority of the time we talk about business initiatives, and it ends up being an inspirational session where we both walk away pretty jazzed.
 But what are some other relevant aspects of Quality Time?

-[51:05] Actually what we found is that two third i.e. 67% of the time a person’s primary language is the same what they do.
+[51:05] Actually, what we found is that two thirds, i.e., 67% of the time a person’s primary language is the same as what they do.

 [52:10] There are two things.
-One is for some people it is not necessary the Act of Service, it is sort of combination of Act of Service and time.
+One is for some people it is not necessarily the Act of Service,;it is sort of a combination of Act of Service and Time.

-[54:20] Tangible gift is about small things that shows that you are getting to know the other person.
-The number one gift can be used in work places is food.
+[54:20] Tangible gift is about small things that show that you are getting to know the other person.
+The number one gift that can be used in workplaces is food.
 And the second one is the gift cards.

 [56:15] 5.
-Physical touch – in the book, you get right into what comes to mind and even headline it with, “Is there a place for Physical Tough in a work setting?” – So…enlighten us
+Physical touch – in the book, you get right into what comes to mind and even headline it with, “Is there a place for physical touch in a work setting?” – So…enlighten us.

 [56:35] An appropriate physical touch can be very meaningful.
-And secondly, it happens.
-Basically for us physical touch is a spontaneous action of celebration.
+And, second, it happens.
+Basically, for us, physical touch is a spontaneous action of celebration.

 [1:03:55] Thank you for bringing us such a good message.
-Thank you folks for listening us.
+Thank you folks for listening to us.